amirgabrieli/aqua-operator/docs/InstallOpenShift.md

   route: true                               # Optional: if defines and set to true, the operator will create a Route to enable access to the console
 ```

-If you haven't use the Route option in the AquaCsp CRD, you should define a Route manually to enable external access to Aqua's console.
+If you haven't used the 'route' option in the AquaCSP CR, you should define a Route manually to enable external access to Aqua's console.

 ## Installing AquaEnforcer
 If you haven't deployed the enforcer yet, or if you want to deploy additional enforcers, please follow the instruction below: